St Mary's Church, Addington: Notable burials

 The churchyard also contains Commonwealth war graves of thirteen service personnel, four from World War I and nine from World War II.
-(Note: the CWGC site shows 14, but one of these (J. COLLIER) is identified as being an alias of another entry (J. ROSTRON)).
+(The CWGC site shows 14, but one of these, J. Collier, is identified as the alias of another entry, J. Rostron).

 Home Guard Memorial

 There is a stained glass window serving as a memorial to the services of the 59th (Addington) Battalion of the Home Guard during the Second World War.